California cities see chance to cash in on marijuana

-SAN FRANCISCO Californians are expected to pass a ballot measure on Election Day legalizing recreational marijuana, and the prospect has cities and counties seeing dollar signs.
+SAN FRANCISCO (Reuters) - Californians are expected to pass a ballot measure on Election Day legalizing recreational marijuana, and the prospect has cities and counties seeing dollar signs.

 Proposition 64 would impose state taxes on the cultivation and sale of marijuana.
 But it also allows local jurisdictions to add taxes of their own, something many cities and counties said they plan to do.